Alice's Adventures in Wonderland: Plot

-The White Rabbit appears in search of the gloves and fan.
-Mistaking Alice for his maidservant, the White Rabbit orders Alice to go into his house and retrieve them.
-Alice finds another bottle and drinks from it, which causes her to grow to such an extent that she gets stuck within the house.
-The White Rabbit and his neighbors attempt several methods to extract her, eventually taking to hurling pebbles that turn into small cakes.
+The White Rabbit appears looking for the gloves and fan.
+Mistaking Alice for his maidservant, he orders her to go to his house and retrieve them.
+Alice finds another bottle and drinks from it, which causes her to grow to such an extent that she gets stuck in the house.
+Attempting to extract her, the White Rabbit and his neighbours eventually take to hurling pebbles that turn into small cakes.
 Alice eats one and shrinks herself, allowing her to flee into the forest.
 She meets a Caterpillar seated on a mushroom and smoking a hookah.
-Amidst the Caterpillar's questioning, Alice begins to admit to her current identity crisis, compounded by her inability to remember a poem.
-Before crawling away, the Caterpillar tells her that a bite of one side of the mushroom will make her larger, while a bite from the other side will make her smaller.
+During the Caterpillar's questioning, Alice begins to admit to her current identity crisis, compounded by her inability to remember a poem.
+Before crawling away, the Caterpillar says that a bite of one side of the mushroom will make her larger, while a bite from the other side will make her smaller.
 During a period of trial and error, Alice's neck extends between the treetops, frightening a pigeon who mistakes her for a serpent.
 After shrinking to an appropriate height, Alice arrives at the home of a Duchess, who owns a perpetually grinning Cheshire Cat.
 The Duchess's baby, whom she hands to Alice, transforms into a piglet, which Alice releases into the woods.
 The Cheshire Cat appears to Alice and directs her toward the Hatter and March Hare before disappearing, leaving his grin behind.
-Alice finds the Hatter, March Hare, and a sleepy Dormouse in the midst of an absurd tea party.
-The Hatter explains that it is always 6 pm (tea time), claiming that time is standing still as punishment for the Hatter trying to "kill it".
-A strange conversation ensues around the table, and the riddle "Why is a raven like a writing desk?" is brought forward.
-Eventually, Alice impatiently decides to leave, dismissing the affair as "the stupidest tea party that [she has] ever been to".
+Alice finds the Hatter, March Hare, and a sleepy Dormouse in the midst of a tea party.
+The Hatter explains that it is always 6 p.m. (tea time), claiming that time is standing still as punishment for the Hatter trying to "kill it".
+A conversation ensues around the table, and the riddle "Why is a raven like a writing desk?" is brought up.
+Alice impatiently decides to leave, calling the party stupid.

-Noticing a door on one of the trees, Alice passes through and finds herself back in the room from the beginning of her journey.
-She is able to take the key and use it to open the door to the garden, which turns out to be the croquet court of the Queen of Hearts, whose guard consists of living playing cards.
-Alice participates in a croquet game, in which hedgehogs are used as balls, flamingos are used as mallets, and soldiers act as gates.
-The Queen proves to be short-tempered, and she constantly orders beheadings.
+Noticing a door on a tree, Alice passes through and finds herself back in the room from the beginning of her journey.
+She takes the key and uses it to open the door to the garden, which turns out to be the croquet court of the Queen of Hearts, whose guard consists of living playing cards.
+Alice participates in a croquet game, in which hedgehogs are used as balls, flamingos are used as mallets, and soldiers act as hoops.
+The Queen is short-tempered and constantly orders beheadings.
 When the Cheshire Cat appears as only a head, the Queen orders his beheading, only to be told that such an act is impossible.
 Because the cat belongs to the Duchess, Alice prompts the Queen to release the Duchess from prison to resolve the matter.
 When the Duchess ruminates on finding morals in everything around her, the Queen dismisses her on the threat of execution.